 - When scheduling your family photographs, late afternoon is a great time.
 Not only is the light beautiful, but by planning it before dinner, you don’t have to worry about any food getting on your clothes.
 Another bonus is everyone is motivated to get it right the first time so they can get it over and eat!

 - Note: This time period is not advised for beach portraits, but we will come up with a time that works best for your individual situation!

 - Sunscreen is very important the week before – Photoshop can correct minor skin issues but is not a magic wand, especially for sunburns and peeling!

 - Please remember to try on your clothing ahead of time!
 There is nothing worse than realizing the day of that you do not have the proper and necessary undergarments, etc!
 This includes colored bras under light colored shirts (as well as the same issues with bottoms).

 - In addition, if you’re not comfortable in what you are wearing this will come across in your pictures.
 Take your time selecting the perfect outfit for you!

 I hope you found these tips helpful in planning for your family photography session!
 Don’t forget to share this post with the rest of your family so you are all ready for your beautiful family pictures!

 And remember – you’re never fully dressed without a smile!

 Are you ready to plan your family pictures?
 Fill out this brief form and I’ll contact you personally within 24 hours!

-ENJOY THE VU PHOTOGRAPHY IS A HOUGHTON MI FAMILY PHOTOGRAPHER WHO LOVES HELPING YOU MAKE NEW MEMORIES WITH FAMILY PICTURES!
+ENJOY THE VU PHOTOGRAPHY IS A HOUGHTON MI FAMILY PHOTOGRAPHER WHO MAKES IT EASY FOR YOU TO PLAN GREAT FAMILY PICTURES!